Lazice/KitC-fanfictions/raw/Roulive_fic2.md

  `Found a better way to edit this.
 Markup beloved.
 Github beloved.`
 ***
 When the door opens, there are chattering in the hallways.
-Mingling rare feats, lurk their whispers underneath hushed breaths, as they watch Olive make his strides through the Court. a
+Mingling rare feats, lurk their whispers underneath hushed breaths, as they watch Olive make his strides through the Court.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTk0ODU3NTUsLTE0NzM4Njc5NCwyMT
+eyJoaXN0b3J5IjpbMTUwOTA1OTcyNiwtMTY1OTQ4NTc1NSwtMT
-I4Nzk3NDQ0XX0=
+Q3Mzg2Nzk0LDIxMjg3OTc0NDRdfQ==
 -->